StackAnalyzer user interface

 StackAnalyzer screenshot

-In the control flow graph, all basic blocks and instructions are annotated by their worst-case stack usage, so you can investigate your application’s behavior at any desired level of detail.
+In the control flow graph, all basic blocks are annotated by their worst-case stack usage, and can be further unfolded to inspect the stack usage of each individual instruction within.
+StackAnalyzer lets you investigate your application’s behavior at any desired level of detail.

 StackAnalyzer screenshot